Internet-of-People/core/delegate/README.md

 ### 4. Get Hydras

-To be able to register your address as a delegate, you need to send a registration transaction that costs 25 HYDs from it.
+To be able to register your address as a delegate, you need to send a registration transaction that costs up to 25 HYDs from it (13 HYD should be enough though).
 You can get HYDs on exchanges, by voting for an already registered delegate that shares rewards or maybe even by asking nicely.

-Continue when you have at least 25 HYD stored on the delegate address.
+Continue when you have at least 13 HYD stored on the delegate address.

 ### 5. Register Delegate